LEATHER CLEANINGGet the highest quality of care for your leather from San Juan County Chem-Dry

 A professional cleaning should be scheduled every 6-12 months to keep leather in top shape.
 But outside of those deep cleanings, you’ll need to have a regular DIY cleaning schedule.

 We offer home cleaning products that are sure to work and be safe for leather.
 You can easily maintain the integrity and beauty of your leather furniture by cleaning with Chem-Dry Soft Cleaner and rejuvenating the protection with Chem-Dry Protection Cream.
 Both products are found in the Chem-Dry Home Leather Care Kit – ask us today about how you can get your hands on this great product.

 Keep the leather vacuumed and of course, always try to avoid scratching it when possible.

 Causes of Leather Deterioration

-- Dyes and Inks : The inks from newsprint in newspapers can readily be deposited on leather.
+- Dyes and Inks: The inks from newsprint in newspapers can readily be deposited on leather.
 Clothes such as denims can transfer dye onto leather in a process called dye transfer.
-The direct ink from a leaky pen or the aspiring toddler artist can be hard to avoid.
+Leaky pens or children’s art can also cause problems in leather.

-Whatever your leather needs – whether it be a full cleaning or advice – give us a call!
+Whatever your leather needs in the Farmington area- whether it be a full cleaning or advice – give us a call!